Is The Square Root Of 64 A Rational Number

 Now, let's address the central question: Is the square root of 64 a rational number?

 The square root of 64 is 8, since 8 x 8 = 64.
-The number 8 can be expressed as the fraction 8/1.
-Both 8 and 1 are integers.
-Therefore, the square root of 64 is a rational number.
+Day to day, the number 8 can be expressed as the fraction 8/1.
+Also, both 8 and 1 are integers.
+So, the square root of 64 is a rational number.

 Further Exploration: Rationality and Irrationality of Square Roots